Standard of Ur

 The Standard of Ur is a Sumerian artifact of the 3rd millennium BC that is now in the collection of the British Museum.
-It comprises a hollow wooden box measuring 21.59 cm wide by 49.53 cm long, inlaid with a mosaic of shell, red limestone and lapis lazuli.
-It comes from the ancient city of Ur (located in modern-day Iraq west of Nasiriyah).
-It dates to the First Dynasty of Ur during the Early Dynastic period and is around 4,600 years old.
+It is thought to have decorated the outside of a hollow wooden box measuring 21.59 cm wide by 49.53 cm long, inlaid with a mosaic of shell, red limestone, and lapis lazuli.
+It comes from the ancient city of Ur, located in modern-day Iraq west of Nasiriyah.
+It dates to the First Dynasty of Ur during the Early Dynastic III period and is around 4,600 years old.

 The standard was probably constructed in the form of a hollow wooden box with scenes of war and peace represented on each side through elaborately inlaid mosaics.
-Although interpreted as a standard by its discoverer, its original purpose remains enigmatic.
-It was found in a royal tomb in Ur in the 1920s next to the skeleton of a ritually sacrificed man who may have been its bearer.
+Although interpreted as a standard by its discoverer, its actual purpose is not known.
+It was found in a royal tomb in Ur in the 1920s next to the skeleton of a ritually sacrificed man who might have been its bearer "entirely covered with thousands of minute lapis-lazuli ball beads, they lay over and under the broken skull and were thick in the surrounding soil; it appeared that he had worn a cap which was parsemé with beads".
+A shell cylinder seal with the name "é-zi" was found with the body.